 That was a lot.
 More than you could fit into a list to be sure, so pick and choose based on preference and what you want your army’s “thing” to be.

 You’re granted one of the more diverse options when it comes to Battleline and your three “standard” battleline all have their own uses.
 Deadwalker Zombies are terrible on their face but do not let that fool you.
 Their 6″ pile-in is incredibly powerful and allows you to pile in even if you didn’t charge into combat.
 This allows you to position them in such a way that your opponent basically can’t ignore them.
 While they may not have a save, they will hold out against a lot of attacks, buying you time.
 There’s only so many combat phases per game, so sometimes that’s all you need.
-They’re cheap as hell and can spawn more in the unit on a 6 to hit (followed by a 2+).
+They’re cheap as hell and can spawn more in the unit for every model killed (with a 2+).
 Deathrattle Skeletons are slightly better in combat, more likely to ding a few hits and can return dead models on a 4+ when nominated to attack, making your opponent not want to attack them too early lest their work be undone.
 Its debatable if they can hold up to Zombies from a cost perspective but they are still quite good as their job.
 Finally Dire Wolves are like the requisite battleline Cavalry part of many armies.
 Fast and fairly cheap, they won’t do a lot of damage but they are good at harassing enemies left alone or objectives left unprotected.
 They’re good candidates for keeping in the grave so you can raise them up and move into an advantageous position.

 Blood Knights are one of the most coveted units when the book came out and its easy to see why.
 They look cool and good news, are extremely annoying to deal with (for your opponent).
 While their combat profile is above average, the real annoyance is that they can just move over enemies in the way, dealing Mortal Wounds in the process.
 Fly is an extremely powerful keyword and if an opponent tries to body block you from getting on a point just jump over them and keep riding.
 Grave Guard are one of your best “Hammer” units, able to hit on a 3+/3+ with rend -1 base and a 4+ save if you take sword and shield, they’re cheap for what you get.
 Definitely bring a big blob of them.